dutzi/dutzi.github.io/content/blog/animating-route-transitions-using-react-router/index.md

 When _entering_ `/` start **onEnter** animation, when _leaving_, start **onLeave**.

-When the component that called `useTransition()` unmounts, the handlers it registered are also removed, so pages no longer in view will not start animations in the background.
+When the component that called `useTransition()` unmounts, the handlers it registered are also removed, so pages no longer in view will not start animating in the background.

 Now, if you're unfamiliar with [gsap](https://github.com/greensock/GSAP), it's an old school animation library from the 00's which is still really nice.
 A great, light-weight alternative is [anime.js](https://github.com/juliangarnier/anime/).
-They both expose simple APIs that make animating the DOM a breeze and (IMO) a lot more readable than declarative ones (see my disclaimer below).
+They both expose simple APIs that make animating the DOM a breeze and (IMO) produce code that is more readable than one written when using declarative animation libraries (see my disclaimer below).

-What the first animation block (the highlighted lines) does is dim out (transition opacity to 0) all the children of the element that has a data attribute named `home-main` _and_ the element that has a data attribute named `home-footer`.
-Each of the animated element will animate within 600ms and a staggering effect of 125ms will be applied.
+The first animation block (the highlighted lines) dims out (transitions opacity to 0) all the children of the element that has a data attribute named `home-main` _and_ the element that has a data attribute named `home-footer`.
+Each of the animated element will animate within 600ms and a stagger effect of 125ms will be applied.

 The rendered element for such an animation might look something like: